PerryCole96/be-nc-news/README.md

 - **Knex.js**: SQL query builder for interacting with the PostgreSQL database.
 - **Supabase**: Cloud platform for hosting the database and backend.
 - **Jest**: Testing framework for writing and running unit tests.
+- **Model-View-Controller (MVC)**: Architecture used for API design.

+### **Frontend**
+- **React.js**: JavaScript library for building dynamic user interfaces with a component-based architecture.
+- **React Router**: Library for handling client-side routing and page navigation.
+- **React Context API**: Used for managing global state, such as user authentication data.
+- **CSS**: Custom styling to create a responsive, user-friendly design.
+- **Axios**: HTTP client for making API requests and fetching data.

 ---

 ## **Development Experience**

-This project provided valuable experience in the following areas:
+This project provided hands-on experience in the following areas:

-- **Backend API development**: Implementing a RESTful API using Node.js and Express.
+- **Backend API Development**: Creating RESTful endpoints with Express and interacting with the database using Knex.js.
-- **Database design**: Creating a relational database schema with PostgreSQL, including handling relationships between users, articles, and comments.
-- **Database management**: Writing migration and seeding scripts to set up and populate the database.
+- **Database Design and Management**: Setting up and managing a PostgreSQL database, including migrations and seed data.
-- **Testing and validation**: Using Jest to write unit and integration tests to ensure the API functions as expected.
+- **Frontend Development**: Building a React app with reusable components and integrating it with the backend API.
+- **State Management**: Using React Context to manage global state, such as user authentication and article data.
+- **Routing**: Implementing dynamic routing with React Router for smooth navigation.
+- **Testing**: Following TDD principles for backend testing using Jest and ensuring frontend reliability with tests.
-- **Deployment**: Deploying the API to the cloud using **Render** and **Supabase** for production database hosting.
+- **Deployment**: Deploying the backend API to Render and the frontend to a cloud platform.

----

-## **API Endpoints**

-The full list of API endpoints is available in JSON format, detailing all the available routes and their parameters.
-The endpoints support a variety of functionalities, including retrieving articles, managing comments, and voting on content.
-Please refer to the API documentation for the complete endpoint specification.

 ---